Projective deformations of weakly orderable hyperbolic Coxeter orbifolds: Examples

 Let $P$ be a properly convex $3$--polytope, and let $\G$ be the $1$--skeleton of $P$ as an abstract $3$--polyhedron.
 The graph $\G$ is embedded in the $2$--dimensional sphere $S^2$ homeomorphic to the boundary of $P$.
 We call a face of $P$ a {\em face} of $\G$.
 The respective numbers of vertices, edges and faces of $\G$ shall be denoted by $v$, $e$ and $f$.

 \begin{lemma} Let $(\G,\f)$ be an edge-labeled graph satisfying the condition (E1)--(E4).
-Then the number of $0$--edges of a face $F$ of $\G$ is less than or equal to $3$. \end{lemma} \begin{proof} Denote by $e_2$ the number of $0$--edges.
+Then the number of $0$--edges of at least one face $F$ of $\G$ is less than or equal to $3$. \end{lemma} \begin{proof} Denote by $e_2$ the number of $0$--edges.
 (E1) implies that $v-e+f = 2$, (E2) implies that $2e = 3v$, and (E3) and (E4) imply that $2e_2 \leq 2v$.
 By an elementary computation, we obtain $2e_2 \leq 4(f-2) < 4f.$ The conclusion is immediate. \end{proof}

 We define an {\em edge-deletion} for an edge-labeled graph satisfying the condition (E1)--(E4): When each pair of edges ending at a vertex $\mathfrak{a}$ or $\mathfrak{b}$ of an edge $\mathfrak{e}$ in $(\G, \f)$ have the same labels, we can \emph{delete} $\mathfrak{e}$ from $(\G,\f)$ and amalgamate the pair of edges incident to $\mathfrak{a}$ and the pair for $\mathfrak{b}$ (see Figure \ref{fig:deletion}).
 We define the {\em edge-deletion} on $\G$ satisfying (E1) and (E2) similarly.
 Edge-deletion preserves conditions (E2)--(E4) for $(\G, \f)$ ( just (E2) for $\G$).